defold/defold.github.io/tutorials/texture-scrolling.md

 }
 ```

 Now to the fragment program, we have a simple setup.
-Two "in" varying vec2’s that we sent from the vertex program `var_textcoord0` and `var_texcoord1` and then we supply uniforms for the sampler textures we set in our model and material they are named `tex0` and `tex1`.
+Two "in" varying `vec2`’s that we sent from the vertex program `var_textcoord0` and `var_texcoord1` and then we supply uniforms for the sampler textures we set in our model and material they are named `tex0` and `tex1`.
 Then in `void main()` we create vector 4’s to assign to our textures using `texture2d()`, the images are in RGBA (red,green,blue,alpha) channel format.
 We assign sampler name and then the texture coordinates we want them to use.
-As you see in the image above "water_waves" has `var_texcoord1` assigned. this is the texture we are animating/scrolling and `var_texcoord0` assigned to water_bg we left as is.
+As you see in the image above "water_waves" has `var_texcoord1` assigned. this is the texture we are animating/scrolling and `var_texcoord0` assigned to `water_bg` we left as is.
 For the global reserved variable `gl_FragColor` this is where pixel colors are assigned with the same `vec4(r,g,b,a)` format.
 We want to combine the 2 textures together so we use addition to mix the rgb channels of each texture together, also we are not using the textures alpha channel so we assign a float value of 1.0 which equals full opacity.

 ## Shader animation script